Dr. Amity Bryson

 Mr. Morel has received awards and honors from the Mizzou New Music Initiative, Byrdcliffe Guild, the City of Hartford, the Hartt School, the Longfellow Chorus, and the Colorado State Music Teachers Association, among others.
 Recent premieres include the UMKC Conservatory Orchestra, Columbia Civic Orchestra, and Seasons Festival Orchestra.

 Mr. Morel holds degrees from Bucknell University (BA) and The Hartt School, University of Hartford (MM, AD).
-He is currently working on a doctorate at the University of Missouri-Kansas City.
+He recently completed a doctorate at the University of Missouri-Kansas City.
 Performance details and further information are available at www.danmorel.com.Daniel